How to Apply for Aid?

 - Selective Service registration for males 18 to 25 years of age.

-- The Free Application for Student Aid (FAFSA) must be submitted for each academic year to apply for Federal Pell grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Federal Stafford Loans, Tennessee Student Assistance Award(TSAA), Tennessee Education Lottery Scholarship (TELS) and some institutional and local scholarships.
+- The Free Application for Federal Student Aid (FAFSA) must be submitted for each academic year to apply for Federal Pell grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Tennessee Student Assistance Award(TSAA), Tennessee Education Lottery Scholarship (TELS) and some institutional and local scholarships.
 Keep in mind some of these funds are limited and students who apply by March 1st have a better chance of receiving those funds.

 - Free Application for Federal Student Aid (FAFSA) submitted to the federal processor.
 Include Northeast State's Federal School Code Number 005378.